cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/manager-license.md

 ### Cloudify Console

-In Cloudify Console you can view license details in two different ways described below.
+There are two possible ways to view the license details in the Cloudify Console:

 #### Users menu - License Management option

 {{% note title="Access to License Management option" %}}
-Only users with sys_admin permissions have access to License Management option in users menu.
+Only users with sys_admin permissions have access to License Management option under the users menu.
 {{% /note %}}

-1. Click on **License Management** option in users menu:
+1. Click on **License Management** option under users menu:

     ![users menu - license management option]( /images/ui/license/users-menu-license-management-option.png )